Table of Contents

 The condition leads to a gradual thinning of the hair rather than forming an area of evident baldness.

-This alopecia often preceded by seborrhea and pityriasis simplex and usually causes severe itching.
+This alopecia often preceded by seborrhea (here are the best treatment products) and pityriasis simplex and usually causes severe itching.

 Differential diagnosis is made with alopecia areata, telogenic effluvium, and anagen effluvium.